Challenge: Users Struggling to Find Products

 - There were too many top-level product category choices, leading many users down the wrong path from the start.

-- Navigation hierarchies sometimes overlapped and were not intuitive to users.
+- Some navigation hierarchies overlapped and were not intuitive to users.

 - Similar or misleading subcategory names caused many users to pick the wrong targets.